TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Discussion

-Our evaluative study focused on assessing the key interaction techniques of TADA that are essential to its operation.
-We believe the results provide an endorsement of the design of the interaction techniques, including the ability of participants to leverage spatial layout ([\Cref{dp:spatiality}]---participants correctly answered spatial questions) and their ability to distinguish elements clearly ([\Cref{dp:information_types}]---participants correctly associated sounds and speech to different elements to answer questions about nodes, links and information contained therein).
+Most participants successfully completed the experimental task blocks, with some occasional assistance.
+Our results highlight that a majority of the participants could explore the spatial layout (\textbf{DP1}---participants correctly answered spatial questions) and distinguish between the different graph elements (\textbf{DP2}---participants correctly associated sounds and speech to different elements to answer questions about nodes, links and information contained therein).
+Additionally, each interaction technique and pseudo-mode enabled participants to gain different perspectives about the diagram (\textbf{DP3}---participants correctly identified different levels of information from overview to detail, from global to local and from spatial to semantic).

-The study did partially validate aspects of [\Cref{dp:information_types}] in that participants successfully completed similar tasks using different techniques.
-However, further evaluations are needed to assess the usefulness of more complex interaction chains as well as the simultaneous use of techniques ([\Cref{dp:multiple_interactions}]).
-Moreover, we also plan to test the use of TADA in realistic scenarios measuring higher-level constructs such as reflection and comprehension.
+Designing accessible gestures is a complex problem.
+Our design aligns with existing guidelines towards this goal such as Kane et al.'s~\cite{Kane_Wobbrock_Ladner_2011}, who recommend multi-touch gestures for BLV people and suggest allowing approximate targeting methods~\cite{Kane_Wobbrock_Ladner_2011}.
+Providing audio cues for targets can also help~\cite{Gorlewicz_Tennison_Uesbeck_Richard_Palani_Stefik_Smith_Giudice_2020}.
+We learned about two additional low-level issues: feedback about the required amount of pressure people have to apply is often required (e.g., this was a challenge for the Five-Finger Dome), and dwell-based gestures suffer from finger drifting (e.g. with Dwell+Circle).
+Further exploring how such challenges can be addressed will help in designing accessible gestures.

+However, there are also areas that require further investigation.
+While TADA's design addresses \textbf{DP4} by enabling simultaneous gestures, our tasks did not evaluate this scenario.
+We also did not perform systematic analyses of the video recordings to investigate details of gesture performance.
+In future, we will carry out a detailed gesture analysis of the video and a study that tests the benefits of more complex interaction chains.
+Moreover, our stimuli were relatively simple and constrained by the study's goals.
+An ``in-the-wild'' exploration of diagram access can advance our understanding of situational aspects and the scalability of our approach.